We tend to define success as how much work we get done, how long our work days are, and how much money we make.

 Yeah, far from it.

 I face the same struggles as everyone else.
 But I do know this:

-If everything is important, than nothing is important.
+If everything is important then nothing is important.
 You must focus relentlessly on the most important tasks.

 A few months ago I hit a breaking point.
-Instead of going full-fledged Edward Norton in Fight Club I found two solution: The short list, and time blocks.
+Instead of going full-fledged Edward Norton in Fight Club I found two solutions: The short list, and time blocks.